port-labs/port-agent/README.md

 ## Control the payload of your self-service experiences

-Some of the 3rd party application that you may want to integrate with may not accept the raw payload incoming from port self-service actions.
+Some of the 3rd party applications that you may want to integrate with may not accept the raw payload incoming from port self-service actions.
 The port agent allows you to control the payload that is sent to the 3rd party application.

-By mounting a control the payload mapping file to the port agent, you can control the request that is sent to your 3rd party application.
+You can alter the requests sent to your third-party application by mounting the payload mapping config file with the port-agent container.

 ### Control the payload mapping

-The payload mapping file is a json file that contains the mapping of the payload that is sent to the port agent to the payload that is sent to the 3rd party application.
+The payload mapping file is a JSON file that shows how the information sent to the port agent translated to the information sent to the third-party application.

 The payload mapping file is mounted to the port agent as a volume.
 The path to the payload mapping file is set in the `CONTROL_THE_PAYLOAD_CONFIG_PATH` environment variable.
 By default, the port agent will look for the payload mapping